 Applications for fee waivers may be obtained from the school office and may be submitted by a parent or guardian of a student who has been assessed a fee.
-As student is eligible for a fee waiver if at least one of the following prerequisites is met:
+A student is eligible for a fee waiver if at least one of the following prerequisites are met:

-- 1. The student currently lives in a household that meets the same income guidelines, with the same limits based on household size, that are used for the federal free meals programs; - 2.
-The student's parent is a veteran or active-duty military personnel with income at or below 200% of the federal poverty line.

-3. The student is homeless, as defined by the Mc-Kinney-Vento Homeless Assistance Act.
+- 1. The student currently lives in a household that meets the same income guidelines, with the same limits based on household size, that are used for the federal free meals program; - 2.
+The student's parent is a veteran or active-duty military personnel with income at or below 200% of the federal poverty line; or - 3.
+The student is homeless, as defined by the Mc-Kinney-Vento Homeless Assistance Act.

-The building principal will give additional consideration where one or more of the following factors are present: 2
+The building principal may give additional consideration where extreme hardship factors are present.